Protegee1505/Rock-Paper-Scissors/README.md

 ## About The Project

-A simple rock-paper-scissors game I made by following TheOdinProject course.
+A simple rock-paper-scissors game website I made by following TheOdinProject course.

 ## Live Preview